robertdebock/ansible-role-cve_2021_44228/README.md

 ---
 # defaults file for cve_2021_44228

-# You can disable certain checks using these variables:
+# You can disable certain checks using these variables.

+# Check suspicous processes.
 cve_2021_44228_check_processes: yes

+# Check suspicous packages.
 cve_2021_44228_check_packages: yes

 # This check uses `find`, which may use the disk intensively.
+# Check suspicous files.
 cve_2021_44228_check_files: yes

 # This check uses `find`, which may use the disk intensively.
+# Check suspicous jars
 cve_2021_44228_check_jars: yes

 # Add your own paths if you want to.
+The more paths you add, the more
+# the disk will be used, but not having enough paths poses a risk of
+# not finding vulnerable files.
+# Paths to find files and jars in.
 cve_2021_44228_paths_to_check:
   - /var
   - /etc